Has Anybody Here Seen Kelly?

+History

-Murphy and Letters originally wrote the song for Florrie Forde, as a follow-up to another Murphy song written for Forde, "Oh, Oh, Antonio", a success in 1908.
+Murphy and Letters originally wrote the song for popular music hall performer Florrie Forde, as a follow-up to another Murphy song written for Forde, "Oh, Oh, Antonio", a success in 1908.
 Forde regularly performed on the Isle of Man, between England and Ireland, each summer, and "Has Anybody Here Seen Kelly?" made reference to "Kelly from the Isle of Man" as being "as bad as old Antonio".
 The song was immediately successful, becoming "the rage all over England".
 In discussing the song, Murphy said: "To find a refrain which will go with a swing is the secret of success in popular song-writing for the general public...
 It must have a melody in which 'something sticks out', so to speak."

-In the American adaptation of the song, lyrics were changed to describe Kelly as being from Ireland and visiting New York; Irish songs and performers were popular with vaudeville audiences.
+In the American adaptation of the song, lyrics were changed to describe Kelly as being from Ireland and visiting New York City; Irish songs and performers were popular with vaudeville audiences.
 In Nora Bayes' 1910 recording of the song, she gives a wink to her own Jewish heritage by "accidentally" singing "Has anybody here seen Levi...I mean Kelly."

+Popular culture

-In 1926, Max Fleischer produced an animated short in the DeForest Phonofilm sound-on-film process as part of his "Song Car-Tunes" series.
-In 1928, William Wyler directed a feature film starring Bessie Love with this title.
-In 1943, the song was performed in the film musical Hello, Frisco, Hello.
-An instrumental rendition can be heard throughout the 1949 film It Happens Every Spring.
-It functions like a theme song for the main character - a science professor who becomes a baseball star under the pseudonym 'King Kelly'.
-In 1978's Ziegfeld: The Man & His Women, Inga Swenson, as Nora Bayes, sings the song during the scene of the first Ziegfeld Follies in 1908.
-In the 1956 Adelphi Films release - restored in 2020 by Silver Salt Restoration - Stars In Your Eyes, Pat Kirkwood sings the song.
+In 1926, Max Fleischer produced an animated short based on the song in the DeForest Phonofilm sound-on-film process as part of his "Song Car-Tunes" series.
+In 1928, William Wyler directed a Universal Pictures silent starring Bessie Love titled Anybody Here Seen Kelly? that refers to the song.
+In 1943, the song was performed without being credited in the film musical Hello, Frisco, Hello.
+An instrumental rendition of the song can be heard throughout the 1949 film It Happens Every Spring where it functions like a theme song for the main character, a science professor who becomes a baseball star under the pseudonym 'King Kelly'.
+In the 1956 Adelphi Films musical film Stars In Your Eyes, Pat Kirkwood sings the song.
+In 1978's television biopic Ziegfeld: The Man and His Women, Inga Swenson, as Nora Bayes, sings the song during the scene of the first Ziegfeld Follies in 1908.

-In 1917, the British composer Havergal Brian based much of the opening scene of his opera The Tigers around the song (or rather round the refrain), which runs beneath and through the action as policeman search for a missing person during a Bank Holiday carnival on Hampstead Heath.
+In 1917, the British composer Havergal Brian based much of the opening scene of his burlesque opera The Tigers around the song (or rather round the refrain), which runs beneath and through the action as policeman search for a missing person during a Bank Holiday carnival on Hampstead Heath.
 A few years later he extracted the music, without the vocal parts or transferring those parts to instruments, as an independent orchestral work, Symphonic Variations on 'Has Anybody Here Seen Kelly?.